JMorris1575/breadandbutter/docs/preliminaries.rst

     changes to:
     ``os.environ.setdefault("DJANGO_SETTINGS_MODULE", "<config_folder_name>.settings")``

 #.
-Modify the settings.py file to use the postgreSQL database:
+Make the modifications necessary to use the postgreSQL database:
-    (Instructions still pending)
+    * Install PostgreSQL on the local computer if necessary
+    * Install psycopg2 into the virtual environment
+    * Use PostgreSQL's pgAdmin to create a database
+    * Modify the settings file to use PostgreSQL

 #.
 Point PyCharm to the project:
     File-->Open... then select the Repository Root folder.